muneebmemon/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Responsive Portfolio using HTML and CSS

-This is Basic Portfolio but this time it is Responsive.
-It make use of Media Queries in CSS.
-Like Basic Portfolio it has BIO, Portfolio and Contact page.
+This is the Basic Portfolio but with a slight variation since this time it is Responsive.
+It makes use of Media Queries in CSS.
+Like Basic Portfolio it has BIO, Portfolio and Contact page with CONNECT ME section.

 ## Technologies used